framp/react-natural-starter/README.md

 The `{'{body}'}` string will be replaced with the components defined in your pages

-##Generating a client for production
-Before going live with your rad application you need to generate an optimized client library for your application

-    npm run build

-This will generate a file `public/js/app.js` - which is automatically used by the default `Template`.

 ##Advanced edits
 Every React Natural application has 2 fundamental entrypoints: